 You thought you had already chosen your theme when you decided on a beach seaside wedding.
 However, to focus your creative efforts, try choosing a more specific theme.
 Some ideas would be a nautical or lighthouse theme, a beach party theme with beach balls and surfboards, or even a tropical theme employing many types of tropical plants and flowers.
 This can also help you later on when you start to think about your wedding colors.
 If you already have chosen a more specific theme, choosing colors that coordinate with the theme makes it that much easier!
 For instance, if you choose a lighthouse theme, you can opt for navy blue or dark red bridesmaid dresses.

 There are also some escapes near the ocean with farms, cellar doors, greenery, and natural wood.
 These themes make it romantic and lush with the greenery and gardens.
-It’s a more romantic setting and your guests can dress in a formal way.
+It’s a more romantic setting and your guests can dress formally.

 The bohemian look can be a wedding made anywhere depending on the decoration and dresses.
 This can pair on the beach or any greenery by the beach.
 It’s a more comfortable wedding when it comes to attire.
 The wedding dress and decorations are more on the simple, but chic side.
 For a bohemian styled wedding, brides often prefer a simple slip dress or a lace gown, with colored accessories to fit unique tastes in style.
 With bright colors and fun gypsy patterns, a bohemian style fits in perfectly with a beach wedding.

 We hope you enjoyed these beautiful tips and theme ideas for pulling together a seaside wedding!
-These themes are ever-present to help you find/create the idea you want for your wedding and we hope you become inspired to make your wedding special to your wants and needs!
+These tips and themes are ever-present to help you find/create the idea you want for your wedding and we hope you become inspired to make your wedding special!
+If you liked this blog a lot, be sure to visit our blog, “Dream Wedding Venue Ideas” for more fabulous ideas: https://easyeventplanning.com/dream-wedding-venue-ideas!